willfindlay/COMP5900T-Notes/README.md

 # COMP5900T-Notes
-Notes for COMP5900T.
+Notes for COMP5900T OS Security.
 This repo is public and is a submodule in my private repo containing course work.